 Monstera is a natural climber.
 In the wild, it uses its aerial roots to scale trees and grow upward toward light.
 Indoors, giving it something to climb makes a genuine difference in leaf size and fenestration.

-A moss pole or coir pole encourages upward growth, which leads to larger leaves with more splits and holes.
-Research on climbing aroids shows that staked monsteras develop leaves up to 40% larger than those left to sprawl horizontally.
+A moss pole or coir pole encourages upward growth, which often leads to larger leaves with more splits and holes than a plant left to sprawl horizontally.

 Insert a moss pole next to the main stem and loosely tie the stems to it with soft plant ties.
 The plant will naturally grow toward and around it.